open-source-tabletop/Survivors/survivors.md

 - If the Zombie cannot reach 1 inch of a non-zombie model it moves its full movement and must finish closer to the model that caused the disturbance.
 - If a zombie was activated but the model there is no model that caused the disturbance, either because the zombie was activated separately or the disturbing model has been killed then they can be moved freely.
 - If a zombie can attack a model it does so, if there are multiple valid targets the model that caused the disturbance takes priority, otherwise the controlling player can choose.
+- Zombies cannot climb, making roof tops some of the safest places to be, just be careful not to get trapped.

 When both players have finished activating all of their own models they then alternate selecting zombies to activate following these rules.